Learning About Dietary Guidelines

-Dietary Guidelines for Americans provide tips for eating well and staying healthy.
+The Dietary Guidelines for Americans are recommendations about what to eat and drink to stay healthy at each stage of life.
 This helps reduce the risk for long-term (chronic) diseases.

 These guidelines are from the U.S. Department of Agriculture and the U.S. Department of Health and Human Services.
 They are updated every 5 years.